 Many people describe kidney stone pain as pain in the flank that begins under the rib cage and then moves down towards the testicles or labia in women.
 For those waiting for kidney stones to clear, doctors often recommend that patients take over-the-counter pain relief.
 Sometimes, prescriptions for narcotics are also made.

 There are ways to lower your risk of developing

 kidney stones regardless of whether you have been predisposed.
 Here are the top three things you can do now to improve your health.

 Your body produces more urine if you drink more.
 Your body will produce less urine, which can lead to more toxic waste and worsening kidney stones.
 Keep your body hydrated by drinking water and citrus juices daily to keep it running smoothly.

 People are naturally inclined to believe they must reduce their calcium intake in order to prevent kidney stones from developing.
 You are at greater risk of developing stones if you lower your calcium intake.
 Instead, take a look at how much sodium you have and reduce it.

 You should sweat, but not too much.
 Your kidneys can become irritated if you sweat more than you urinate.
 The fact that your kidneys produce less urine when you sweat makes this even worse.
 This leaves more room for calcium deposits to form.

 Kidney stones offer an uncomfortable and excruciating experience.
 It’s important that you don’t ignore the symptoms of severe pain; kidney stones can only worsen as they grow.
-While your kidney stones will eventually pass, there are many methods of kidney stone treatment in Los Angeles that can help reduce the pain and discomfort you will feel throughout the process.
+While your kidney stones will eventually pass, there are many methods of kidney stone treatments in Los Angeles that can help reduce the pain and discomfort you will feel throughout the process.
 Get care for your kidney stone ASAP.